transition-state

 The dimer method needs only a starting geometry.
 A pair of configurations (the “dimer”) rotates to align with the softest Hessian eigenmode, then walks uphill along it.
 Two force evaluations per step, no product state required.

-CI-NEB is reliable but spends most of its force evaluations on the final climb; MMF is cheap but can land on the wrong saddle if started too far from the transition basin.
+CI-NEB is reliable but spends most of its force evaluations on the final climb; minimum mode following (MMF) is cheap but can land on the wrong saddle if started too far from the transition basin.
 We combined them: run CI-NEB until the climbing image locks onto the right basin, then hand off to MMF to walk the rest of the way (Goswami, Gunde, and Jónsson 2026).
 A Bayesian regression on the Baker-Chan set with the PET-MAD machine-learned potential measures a median 57% reduction in energy and force evaluations (95% CrI: 50 to 64%) relative to standard CI-NEB, and 31% across 59 heptamer island transitions on Pt(111).
 A fixed force-cutoff switch at 0.5 eV/A costs 46% more force evaluations than the adaptive criterion - the switch point matters.

 Reproducible NEB workflows